Cozumel Island Tour: A tailor-made day tour of one of the Mexico’s largest islands.

 The stops on the itinerary will depend on the group’s top choices included in this tour package.

-These Mayan ruins are the #1 archaeological site in Cozumel.
-San Gervasio was a sacred Mayan site dedicated to the goddess Ixchel (goddess of fertility).
+These Mayan ruins are the number one Archaeological site in Cozumel.
+San Gervasio was a sacred Mayan site dedicated to the goddess of fertility.

 Located in the heart of the island, in a lush jungle populated with brilliantly colored iguanas and lush flowers and foliage, this Mayan archaeological site has an unusually long history.

 You can become part of the Mayan culture and its mysteries with this San Gervasio tour.